IBM-BAW-Assets/paging-section-tk/filter-config/README.md

                              the toolkit uses for data lookup.
         REPLACE "Administrator" with the user that should have control permission on the tables.

-   Run the appropriate database command line to load the file DB2 example follows
+   Run the appropriate database command line to load the file DB2 example follows:

    On Windows, type the following:
             C:\db2\BIN\DB2CW.BAT  (This sets up the DB2 command line environment.)

             C:\db2\BIN> db2 -stvf SS_FILTER_AND_SORT_DDL.sql

    On Linux and UNIX, type the following:

         . $HOME/sqllib/db2profile (For bash or Korn shell,this sets up the DB2 command line environment.) cd $HOME/sqllib/bin
         db2 -stvf SS_FILTER_AND_SORT_DDL.sql